myapos/electron-demo-eruda/README.md

 #TODOs

-- Create some more ad banners and display them
+- Create some more ad banners and display them : OK
+- Investigate for fluid and responsive ads
 - Use some more tools